Professional Context

 💡 Expert Advice & Considerations

-Don't rely on ChatGPT to replace your own critical thinking, but rather use it to augment your analysis and provide a fresh perspective on complex problems.
+A common trap is relying on this tool to replace your own critical thinking, but rather use it to augment your analysis and provide a fresh perspective on complex problems.

 Advanced Prompt Library